Generic selectors

 San Siro stadium is a pilgrimage for football fans.
-Perhaps world football's most iconic stadium – only Wembley Stadium and the Maracana are on a par – this historic ground hosts Italian giants and city rivals AC Milan and Inter Milan, but its future is decidedly uncertain.
+Perhaps world football's most iconic stadium – only Wembley Stadium and the Maracana are on par – this historic ground hosts Italian giants and city rivals AC Milan and Inter Milan, but its future is decidedly uncertain.

 Football Ground Guide is here to give you all the latest on plans to demolish San Siro, AC Milan and Inter's plans to move elsewhere and everything you need to know about this glorious amphitheatre's future.